 - Records of your complaints.
 As well as talking to nursing home officials about the abuse, you want to make a written complaint.
 Keep copies of any written complaints and responses and also a detailed description of what happened at any meetings in your log.

 While you want to immediately start collecting documents on your own, you should also quickly contact an experienced elder abuse & neglect attorney who can advise you on what documentation you need and help you make your complaint to the nursing home.
-Start an online chat or call our office to schedule your free consultation to learn how Brauns Law can help you.
+Start an online chat or call our office to schedule your free consultation to learn how Brauns Law, PC can help you.